X

 • Silicone Baking Mats – It’ll make your life easier to line the baking pans with silicone baking mats.
 It’s easy to peel the cooled candy off of.

-• Flavor Oils or Flavor Extracts – Like I said, you can likely find individual flavor extracts at your grocery store, but this set has some unique ones – crisp champagne or salted caramel, anyone?
+• Flavor Oils or Flavor Extracts – Like I said, you can likely find individual flavor extracts at your grocery store, but this set has some unique ones – crisp champagne, butter rum, or cinnamon candy, anyone?

 • Food coloring – I always recommend this color performance kit.
 It has a really helpful color chart that makes mixing whatever color you want really easy.

-2. STEP TWO: Then, you use a candy thermometer to make sure the temperature gets to 290 degrees, which takes about 35-45 minutes.
+2. STEP TWO: Then, you use a candy thermometer to make sure the temperature gets to 295 degrees F (hard crack stage), which takes about 35-45 minutes.

-3. STEP THREE: Once it hits temperature, you remove from heat, add whichever coloring and extracts you’re using, stir it up, then pour it onto a baking sheet to cool.
+1. STEP THREE: Once it hits temperature, you remove from heat, add whichever coloring and extracts you’re using to the sugar mixture, stir it up, then pour it onto a baking sheet lined with parchment paper or a silicone mat to cool.

-4. STEP FOUR: Once it’s cooled, you break it up into whichever size pieces you want.
+1. STEP FOUR: Once it’s cooled, use a mallet to break it up into whichever size pieces you want.
 Sprinkle in powdered sugar & you’re done.
 Easy!

 How much flavoring for hard candy?